kjaylee/solforest.card/Level1/d. Psionics Magic/README.md

 - **Duration**: 1 turn
 - **Range**: 2 tiles
 - **Strong Against**: Telepathy
-- **Story**: Often called the "Puppeteer," this witch girl can take control of her enemies, making them turn against each other.
+- **Story**: Often called the "Puppeteer," this girl can take control of her enemies, making them turn against each other.
 Her eerie ability can change the course of a battle, but it requires great concentration.
 She is cunning and manipulative, always several steps ahead of her enemies.

 ---